daniMusli/roadTrafficForecast/README.md

 - To test the models with your own input run the webapp by going to the `webapp` directory and typing `flask run` from command line.
 The demo webpage will be running on: [http://127.0.0.1:5000/](http://127.0.0.1:5000/)
+- Currently unable to deploy a demo on heroku as the dependencies were larger than the maximum size allowed for free access.

 Website Demo Images:
 <p float="center">